chiasm-project/chiasm-dataset/README.md

 If the column type is "date", then this property is expected to be a string corresponding to one of the interval types defined in [d3-time](https://github.com/d3/d3-time).
 This includes, for example, "minute", "hour", "day", "week", "month", and "year".

+Variable width intervals are [planned to be supported in the future](https://github.com/chiasm-project/chiasm-dataset/issues/3).

 <a name="domain" href="#domain">#</a><i>dataset.metadata.columns[i]</i>.<b>domain</b>

 The domain of this column.
 This corresponds to the notion of domain in D3 scales.